djbristow/RAILS/Microcontrollers/RFID/WiFi-RFID-MS/ReadMe.md

  - reads values from a single ID-12LA or 7491E RFID readerr, formats the results as a JSON string, gets Epoch time from an NTP server and then publishes the JSON String to the topic "sensors/rfid"
  - published format: {"et":"1590463450","sensor":"rfidRdr01","reader":"1","rfid":"1C0044CF23"}
- - subscribes to "micros/cmd/mqtt_id" where mqtt_id is the paramter defined at runtime as the sensor

 ## License